wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 1.3.3 =
+* allow more tag text to be changed in either the more tag
+* or using new parm more_link_text

 = 1.3.2 =
 * add support for excerpts
 * add thumbnail support